stfbk/mqttsa/readme.md

 ### Denial of Service

 The tool will first attempt to saturate the number of connection (*slow* DoS approach - Ref. to [1] for additional details); then damage the service quality by publishing with many clients heavy payloads. **This attack might affect the performance of the broker, so do not perform this attack in critical scenarios**.
+In addition, it attempts to discover if the message payload size or the number of QoS 1 messages that the broker will queue (for persistent clients) have been limited.

 [[1] Vaccari, Ivan & Aiello, Maurizio & Cambiaso, Enrico.
 (2020).
 SlowITe, a Novel Denial of Service Attack Affecting MQTT.
 Sensors.
 20. 2932.
 10.3390/s20102932](https://www.researchgate.net/publication/341563324_SlowITe_a_Novel_Denial_of_Service_Attack_Affecting_MQTT).